 This all depends on how you made your booking.
 Typically you’ll need your booking reference number and a form of photo identification at check-in.
 Check-in is a straightforward process on ferries and if you have any detailed questions, check out the website of the ferry company you are planning to travel with or give them a call, they’ll be happy to help.

-Yes, a passport is required for all passengers, including children and infants, valid beyond the date of return for all trips to mainland Europe.
+Yes, a passport is required for all passengers, including children and infants, it must be less than 10 years old and be valid for at least 3 months beyond the date of return for all trips to mainland Europe.
 You will not be permitted to travel on routes to mainland Europe without a valid passport.